Transalpine campaigns of the Old Swiss Confederacy

-The transalpine campaigns of the Old Swiss Confederacy (Ennetbirgische Feldzüge, "transmontane campaigns", as they are known in Swiss historiography) were military expeditions which resulted in the conquest of territories south of the Alps, corresponding more or less to the modern canton of Ticino, on the part of the Old Swiss Confederacy in the 15th and 16th centuries.
+The transalpine campaigns of the Old Swiss Confederacy (Ennetbirgische Feldzüge, "transmontane campaigns", as they are known in Swiss historiography) were military expeditions south of the Alps on the part of the Old Swiss Confederacy in the 15th and 16th centuries.
+Territories corresponding more or less to the modern canton of Ticino were conquered in these campaigns.
+The Swiss temporarily occupied also other territories in the Val d'Ossola and in modern Lombardy but these were lost during the campaigns.
 These territories were known as ennetbirgische Vogteien or "transmontane bailiwicks".

 History of the campaigns

 The Leventina was the first transalpine possession of the Swiss cantons of Uri and Obwalden, acquired in 1403.
 Other territories were acquired in 1418 and 1419.
 A first setback came with the Battle of Arbedo in 1422, where the Swiss were defeated by the Duchy of Milan, and in a treaty of 1426, the border of the duchy was moved back to the Gotthard Pass.
 Renewed campaigns took place in 1439, 1441 and 1447, until in 1449 the Swiss were beaten again by troops of the Golden Ambrosian Republic in the Battle of Castione.

 In 1466, the duke of Milan promised to grant the Leventina to the confederates, but he was slow to act on his promise, and as the Swiss were tied up in the Burgundian Wars he even formed a pact with the Burgundians.
 This prompted Uri to send an expedition to the Leventina, which was greeted as liberators by the local population.
 The Swiss tried to conquer Bellinzona as well, but after a two weeks' siege gave up and returned home.

-The Battle of Giornico was for once a Swiss victory, in which a force of Uri of about 175 men, with the support of about 400 men from the local population, managed to rout a Milanese army of 10,000.
+The Battle of Giornico was for once a Swiss victory, in which a force of Uri of about 175 men, with the support of about 400 men from the local population, ambushed from above and defeated a larger force of the Duchy of Milan, confined in a narrow icy valley, by rolling large boulders down the hillside against the Milanese.
 From this time, the Leventina was an undisputed possession of Uri, while Bellinzona remained under Milanese control.

 In 1487, the Valais together with Lucerne wanted to expand into the Ossola.
 Besieging Domodossola and marauding the valleys, the Swiss were decisively defeated by the Duchy of Milan army at the Battle of Crevola in April 1487.